What is Household Hazardous Waste?

 Oil and Antifreeze

-Empty or completely dried up LATEX PAINT CANS can be collected by Public Works crews as a Residential Special Pickup (see our Bulky Items page for more information).
+Empty or completely dried up Latex Paint Cans can be collected by Public Works crews as part of a Residential Special Pickup (see our Bulky Items page for more information).
+We do not accept drop-offs for Latex paint.
 Please call us to make arrangements for a collection.
 OIL BASED PAINT CANS cannot be collected in this manner.
 These are considered hazardous waste material.

 Compact Fluorescent Light (CFL) bulbs